PKU-EPIC/DexGraspNet/README.md

 This saves nerf training data into a folder.
 Needs to repeat objects a few times for each size/scale.
 Currently, the urdf are all set up so that we can place the object at 0,0,0, and the mesh.bound will be centered at (0,0,0) already.

+Takes ~60-80s to create data for 5 NeRFs (creating 5 scales for each object).
+To get ~5k objects (approx DexGraspNet object dataset), would take about 3.5 days.
+Not bad, especially since we can scale horizontally.

 Things that may be adjusted:

 * Camera positions and angles and number needed